Earthquake Risk Transfer for Governments; Short-term Solution

 The top 8 high-risk countries with more than $500 million average annual loss are the most vulnerable countries while they are undercover by Earling, to receive Earthquake Preparedness Alerts up to days before a major event.

 For longtime natural disasters especially earthquake damages have been compensated through foreign loans and tax, which impact societies with unfortunate effects.
 But provided solution with new technology, not only helps to decrease effects of the natural disasters through transferring risks, but also it increases resiliency and speed of recovery both for government and residents.
 More than 40 countries are at risk of major events, which can change anything if a hazard happen.
 Therefore, it is required to be prepared for major events transfer risks, in a way that it can increase speed of recovery and improve resiliency in a low cost.
+On the other hand, such risks should be considered in country risk analysis in international financial management.

 Governmental Level Action Plan